oloed/webactors/README.md

 The callback should have no side-effects and should avoid state-modifying calls to the WebActors API.

-### WebActors.sendback(args...) -> cb

-Constructs a callback that sends a message to the actor that constructed it.
-Useful for waiting with setTimeout.

-The message sent will consist of the arguments to `sendback` concatented with any arguments passed to the callback when it is called.

-### WebActors.sendbackTo(actorId, args...) -> cb

-Like `sendback`, but creates a callback which sends a message to an actor other than the current one.

 ## Pattern Matching

 WebActors also provides a utility function for performing